vinceskahan/weatherflow-udp-listener/README.md

 <a name="#Publishing-to-influxdb"></a>
 ## Publishing to InfluxDB

-It is also possible to publish directly to a influxdb database
+It is also possible to publish directly to a InfluxDB or InfluxDB v2 database

 ### Example usage: